Minxrod/PTC-EmkII/readme.txt

-br line - Sets a breakpoint at line clear line - Removes a breakpoint at line c - Continue if program execution is paused from a breakpoint
+br line - Sets a breakpoint at line clear line - Removes a breakpoint at line c - Continue if program execution is paused from a breakpoint tex index - Displays the resource corresponding to the given index.

 Note that expressions are updated per-frame, not as values change.
 Also, note that functions, operations and variable access will work in these expressions, but that attempting to create a new variable is not currently supported and will likely crash due to thread-safety issues.